YunoHost/doc/backup.md

 Alternatively, a solution can be to install Nextcloud or a similar app and configure it to be able to access files in `/home/yunohost.backup/archives/` from a web browser.

 One solution consists in using `scp` (a program based on [`ssh`](/ssh)) to copy files between two machines via the command line.
-Hence, from a machine running Linux, you should be able to run the following to download a specific backup:
+Hence, from a machine running GNU/Linux, you should be able to run the following to download a specific backup:

 ```bash
 scp admin@your.domain.tld:/home/yunohost.backup/archives/<archivename>.tar.gz ./